 Explore Venice’s hidden gems with a local food and wine tour.
 Savor authentic cicchetti and local wines in traditional bacari.

 - Mercati di Rialto - The Rialto Market has served as the commercial hub of Venice for over 900 years.
-As early as the 11th century, it was a bustling center for trading fish, spices, fruits, and vegetables from across the globe.
-Rialto was the economic heart of the Serenissima, with the market as its driving force.
+Dating back to the 11th century, it was a bustling center for trading fish, spices, fruits, and vegetables from across the globe.
+As the economic heart of the Serenissima, the market played a pivotal role in its prosperity.

 - Mercati di Rialto - The Rialto Market has served as the commercial hub of Venice for over 900 years.
-As early as the 11th century, it was a bustling center for trading fish, spices, fruits, and vegetables from across the globe.
-Rialto was the economic heart of the Serenissima, with the market as its driving force.
+Dating back to the 11th century, it was a bustling center for trading fish, spices, fruits, and vegetables from across the globe.
+As the economic heart of the Serenissima, the market played a pivotal role in its prosperity.

 - Ponte di Rialto - The Rialto Bridge is the oldest of the four bridges crossing the Grand Canal in Venice, Italy.
 It connects the districts of San Marco and San Polo and has been reconstructed multiple times since its original pontoon bridge form in 1173.
-Now a major tourist attraction, the current stone bridge was designed by Antonio da Ponte, with construction starting in 1588 and finishing in 1591.
-It resembles the wooden bridge it replaced, featuring two ramps leading to a central portico.
-The covered ramps house rows of shops on either side of the portico.
+Today, it stands as a major tourist attraction.
+The current stone bridge, designed by Antonio da Ponte, was built between 1588 and 1591, resembling the wooden bridge it replaced.
+It features two ramps leading to a central portico, with covered ramps lined with shops on both sides.
 The bridge’s engineering was so bold that architect Vincenzo Scamozzi predicted its eventual collapse.

 - San Polo - This district has hosted Venice’s main market since 1097 and has been linked to the eastern bank of the Grand Canal by the Rialto Bridge since the 13th century.
-The western part of the district is renowned for its churches, while the eastern part, often referred to as the Rialto, is famous for its palaces and smaller residences.
+The western section is renowned for its churches, while the eastern part, often referred to as the Rialto, is famous for its palaces and smaller residences.

 - Entrance fees